crux-bphc/CMS-Android/CONTRIBUTING.md

 6. If you are a maintainer yourself, try to get a secondary opinion from other maintainers or contributors.

+7. Checkout the [Multi Commit PRs][#multi-commit-prs] section for guidelines on how to deal with PRs that have multiple commits.

-.
-If everything looks okay, the maintainer(s) will go ahead and merge your changes into the repo.
+8. If everything looks okay, the maintainer(s) will go ahead and merge your changes into the repo.

 **Note for maintainers**: When merging a PR in, *rebase the changes instead of creating a merge commit*.
 This ensures a clean commit history.
 Squash and rebase if required.
 You may also ask the contributor to do this if you are unsure how